 3. Zucchini Pea and Corn Puree

 Does your child have tooth problems?
 Let him have this fantastic dish.

 - A cup of corn kernels

 - A cup of baby peas

-The first step is to make all of the ingredients soft and tender by boiling it in water for around five minutes.
+The first step is to make all of the ingredients soft and tender by boiling them in water for around five minutes.
 Using a blender, you can blend these ingredients without water to get a paste-like mixture.
-If necessary, add some water to reduce the thickness of the mixture.
+If necessary, add some water to reduce the thickness of the mix.

 4. Zucchini Soup

 A nutritious meal to serve your kids when they are sick: